CNeRG-IITKgp/sensing/index.md

 **Broad area**: Ubiquitous Computing<br>

 **Description**: <br>
 In an organization, individuals prefer to form various formal and informal groups for mutual interactions.
 Therefore, ubiquitous identification of such groups and understanding their dynamics are important to monitor activities, behaviours and well-being of the individuals.
 Meeting groups are the groups where co-located group members occasionally interact with each other.
 Precisely, given a population of subjects U, we define a meeting group G[t,t+T] ⊆ U for the time period [t, t+T ] as the collection of co-located individuals {u ∈ U} sharing similar context.
-For Details [click here](https://skysnigdha.github.io/groupsense).<br>
+For details [click here](https://skysnigdha.github.io/groupsense).<br>

 ---